Kubafqt/BazosBot/README.md

 # BazosBot
-Download offers from bazos.cz by filters and blacklist.
+Download offers from bazos and user can select by better filters and blacklist.

+free autobot soon